TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.BigCommercePlugin/README.md

 Once you have completed the above steps, it is time to install your BigCommerce application in your store and start receiving payment using Bitcoin.

 1. Login to your [BigCommerce](https://login.bigcommerce.com/login/), Navigate to `Apps` -> `Develop`, there you would see a list of all your BigCommerce application that you've set up including this newly created application.
-2. Click on the newwly created app, it would take you to a page containing your application details including permissions granted to the application, with a button to install.
+2. Click on the newly created app, it would take you to a page containing your application details including permissions granted to the application, with a button to install.

 ![image](https://github.com/user-attachments/assets/a6b2ea8b-5d2b-44ee-a359-d471cc52a834)